 I Didn’t Know You Were Out There: Finding Connections Through the Stories We Share

-Written by: Danielle McCann
+by Danielle McCann

 Coming off of the National Convention high and being excited to strengthen the new bonds I made this year reminds me of a time when I craved finding others like me.
 I didn’t grow up with blind people in my family and the other blind kids at school were interested in different things than I was.
 I was a teenager when I first met another blind Latina and even then, she was a few years older than me so we didn’t really connect.

 I’m one of those millennials who came of age before the Internet really took off; yes, I joined Facebook when it was for .edu email addresses only.
 Before the Internet, it was difficult, especially if you couldn’t get around easily, to make connections with others who shared your interests and lived experiences.
 Now-a-days, we have it so easy.
 We can connect with one another through multiple online avenues.
 If we’re willing to put in the work to find people we want to connect with, it’s simpler than ever to find people with whom we can relate.
 We can establish some of the strongest bonds we will have in life just by reaching out to someone who has shared their story and letting them know that we know where they’re coming from or that we support them.